Categories: Web

 Read more about the report here and Google’s stark warning.

-Google’s Transparency Report is massive document – this interactive site outlines the amount and types of data that governments, justice agencies (courts, police etc), and private companies request Google for access to or removal of.
+Google’s Transparency Report is a massive document – this interactive site outlines the amount and types of data that governments, justice agencies (courts, police etc), and private companies request Google for access to or removal of.
 It also outlines the number of requests private companies made to Google in order to have data removed from its servers.

 The Transparency Reports display three sets of data;